silasoyewale10/taskmaster/README.md

 ### Day 6
 Added dynamo db.
 Able to store and retrieve data from the AWS dynamo database.
 ### Day 7
-I added login and sign up.
+I added login, logout, and sign up page.
+### Day 8
+I added s3.
+I can upload text to s3.